Elektryk-Andrzej/ScriptedEventsReloaded/README.md

 # Just Another Way to Make Plugins?
 Nope.
 SER is not here to compete with traditional plugins.

-To stay simple and approachable, SER doesn't support many of the more advanced features that standard plugin frameworks do.
+To stay simple and approachable, SER supports only a few of the more advanced features that standard plugin frameworks do.
 **Do not treat this as an all-in-one replacement** for C# plugin development.